 Marsala goes well, for example, with asparagus, Brussels sprouts, and chocolate.

-When opened, Marsala will stay tasty for up to six months.
-Opened Marsala should be kept in the fridge to ensure its shelf life.
+When opened, Marsala can stay tasty for up to six months.
+To ensure its shelf life, it should be kept in the fridge.

-While in Sicily, Woodhouse fell in love with a local wine called 'vino perpetuo' - the everlasting wine.
-This wine was aged in barrels for decades, with new wine added to replace the old.
+While in Sicily, Woodhouse fell in love with a local wine called 'vino perpetuo'—the everlasting wine.
+This wine was aged in barrels for decades, and new wine was added to replace the old.

 Woodhouse found the product marketable and began to plan it as a competitor to the Portuguese Madeira wine.

-Woodhouse added brandy to the barrels to keep the wine from spoiling during the sea voyage.
-That gave Marsala wine its distinct taste.
-It became an instant hit.
+Woodhouse added brandy to the barrels to prevent the wine from spoiling during the sea voyage.
+This gave Marsala wine its distinct taste and made it an instant hit.

 And so Woodhouse began supplying fortified Marsala to the English Navy.
 Because of this, the production of Marsala wine became a big business in Sicily.

-Soon many other English families began to do business with Marsala.
-That created strong trade links between England and Sicily.
+Soon, many other English families began doing business with Marsala, creating strong trade links between England and Sicily.

 Among the families was the Whitakers.
 They bought the island of Mozia in western Sicily, near Marsala.
 Before them, the island had been home to Carthaginians, among others.

 The island is now open to visitors.
-There you can admire the ancient ruins and learn about the Whitaker family.
+Visitors can admire the ancient ruins and learn about the Whitaker family.

 It is also a fine place to enjoy nature, the outdoors, and walking.